wobufetmaster/CS474-Set-Theory-DSL/README.md

 ```

-An abstract class contains a constructor, this is used to initialize the default values for any member variables.
+An abstract class contains a constructor, this is used to initialize the default values for any fields.
 ```scala
 AbstractClassDef("monkey",Extends(None), Constructor( //Constructors and fields in abstract classes
       AssignField(This(),"brain_size",Insert(Value("small")))),